Hey there friend, and Welcome aboard!!

 This is a tough thing to get right in headphones as most companies tend to peak out some part of the treble (usually 10k or thereabouts).

 The 598 is a bit accentuated in the treble, but by no means as bright as your average treble response.

 To me, it strikes a pretty nice balance.

 There is a rise around that area, but it’s done tastefully.
 These headphones will almost never sound overly bright to you, but they’re certainly not “dark” by any stretch of the imagination.

 Soundstage is also on point, but we’ll talk about that a bit later.

-Imaging and Soundstage, a long with the mid-range are both the best qualities about the 598.
+Imaging and Soundstage, along with the mid-range are both the best qualities of the 598.

 The 598 does much better with Jazz because instruments are spaced out better and you can really get a feel for the dynamic of the band/quartet.